 2. PdA’s Additional Safety Measures and Modifications:

 - PdA will limit the building’s capacity and use floor markers and signage to manage pedestrian traffic flow and prevent congestion.

 - Hand sanitation stations have been placed throughout the building.
 We encourage family groups (max. two people) coming in to register or to view the Artisan shop to stay together.

-- Plexiglass barriers have been installed at the registration desk.
+- Transparent barriers have been installed at the Check-In and Registration Desks.
 Floor decals indicate appropriate spacing for patrons.

-- Public washrooms are available to students and shop patrons only.
+- Public washrooms are available to students and visitors only.

 - Food items are not available for sale at this time.

-- If food items are brought to PdA, patrons will be required to take leftovers and containers with them.
+- If food items are brought to PdA, patrons are required to take leftovers and containers with them.

-- All PdA employees, self-employed contractors and volunteers (“Workers”) will be required to complete a health declaration prior to entering PdA for work purposes.
+- All PdA employees, self-employed contractors and volunteers (“Workers”) are required to complete a health declaration prior to entering PdA for work purposes.